goargus/logger/README.md

 3. **Activity → ReportingPeriod**: Activities are submitted to reporting periods
 4. **Activity → User**: Each activity is created by and belongs to a user
 5. **ReportingPeriod → Entity**: Periods are scoped to specific entities
-6. **ReportingPeriod → Term**: Periods exist within administrative terms
-7. **ActivityType ↔ Role**: Activity types define allowed roles for submission
+6. **ActivityType ↔ Role**: Activity types define allowed roles for submission

 ## Implementation Status